 Keep in mind that scholars don’t cite only scholars with whom they agree; they cite other important scholars as well.
 Read the articles to determine whose “camp” a scholar is in.

 You can also use the citation index to target a single article, for example, J. Truscott, "The case against grammar correction in L2 writing classes," Language Learning, 46(2), 327-369, 1996.
-This time, fill in all 3 boxes (you MUST use the citation index's journal abbreviations!) to see who has cited this particular article.
+Use the title of the article on the Documents search page to find References used in the paper and cites by other authors.

 Using Google Scholar, determine who is responding to the work of Vivien Zamel.
 (Remember, don’t pay for anything Google tries to sell you; chances are we can get it for you for free.)